 Dr. Baik treats patients who have lung and head and neck cancers.
-She is also involved in lung cancer prevention research.
+She is also involved in clinical research of targeted therapies in lung cancer.

 I believe the best cancer treatment decision stems from active collaboration with patients and their families, by understanding their values and priorities.
 I also believe in the importance of extending care to the community by better understanding cancer risk factors and developing prevention strategies for those at risk.

-- Assistant Professor, University of Washington School of Medicine
+- Associate Professor, University of Washington School of Medicine

 - Assistant Member, Clinical Research Division, Fred Hutchinson Cancer Research Center

 - Medical Degree: University of Rochester School of Medicine.
 Rochester, NY

 - Fellowship: Tufts Medical Center, Division of Hematology-Oncology, Boston, MA

 - Master of Public Health: Harvard School of Public Health, Boston, MA

 - Post-doctoral Research Fellowship: Fred Hutchinson Cancer Research Center

 Dr. Christina Baik was very interested in sciences in high school.
 "But I also felt very drawn to community service.
 I felt that becoming a doctor was a perfect way to combine my interests in sciences and community service."